Articles on: Designers' Rating

 Were all elements horizontally aligned?

-Did all elements fit to slide frame?
+Did all elements fit pixel-perfect to slide frame?

 Were all texts and elements aligned?